 The girls have no true obligations on Sunday morning, but they are up early doing their “revisions” (or homework and/or National Exam preparations) before most of the girls get ready for church.
 Our few Muslim students celebrate the Sabbath on Friday; the Adventist students on Saturday; Christian and Catholic girls on Sunday.
 The Adventists, Pentecost, and Catholic students often worship in Gashora village.
 But one of the week’s highlights is the non-denominational, ecumenical church service in the Community Center.
 It is a program entirely run by the girls and the singing, dancing and preaching is truly inspiring.
 Whether your volunteer time is a short visit or an extended stay, you do not want to miss the GGAST church service.

 The other highlight of the week is the assembly.
 Like the church service, the program is planned and run by the students.
-There are announcements from the Headmaster, other administrators and often teachers, but more often the girls read their own poetry, announce and celebrate any special individual or group accomplishments, and show relevant and timely video clips as part of the weekly “information prefect’s” responsibility.
+There are announcements from administrators and teachers, but more often the girls read their own poetry, announce and celebrate any special individual or group accomplishments, and news produced by the media club.
 We often have visitors speak and as a volunteer you will be expected at some point to share your own story with the girls.
 The assembly is informative, well executed and lots of fun.